theafricanboss/woocommerce-momo/readme.txt

 = From Dashboard ( WordPress admin ) =

 * Go to Plugins -> Add New
-* Search for ‘Mobile Money, Western Union, MoneyGram, WorldRemit’
+* Search for ‘Mobile Money, Western Union, WorldRemit’
 * Click on Install Now
 * Activate the plugin through the “Plugins” menu in WordPress.

 = Using cPanel or FTP =

-* Download ‘Mobile Money, Western Union, MoneyGram, WorldRemit’ from [WordPress](https://wordpress.org/plugins/momo-mobile-money-payments-woocommerce-extension/)
+* Download ‘Mobile Money, Western Union, WorldRemit’ from [WordPress](https://wordpress.org/plugins/momo-mobile-money-payments-woocommerce-extension/)
 * Unzip the downloaded ZIP file and
 * Upload the unzipped folder to the “/wp-content/plugins/” directory.
 * Activate the plugin through the “Plugins” menu in WordPress.